naymspace/backpex/guides/live_resource/user-preferences.md

 ### Default vs. explicit empty

-When deciding whether to apply a default, use `Backpex.Preferences.fetch/3` and pattern-match on `:error` vs `{:ok, value}`.
 Don't treat a resolved `%{}` or `[]` as "never set" — a user who explicitly cleared their filters (or their columns, or any other map/list preference) stored that empty value deliberately.
 Overwriting it with a default on the next mount means every page load fights the user's choice.

+Read with `Backpex.Preferences.get/3` and **no** `:default`.
+A missing value then comes back as `nil`, so `is_nil/1` separates the two cases:

 ```elixir
 # Wrong — treats "user cleared filters" the same as "no preference".